TobbyEchonga/EarthquakeMonitoring/README.md

 ```

 ## Installing
-Clone the repository
+* Clone the repository
 ```
 $ git clone https://github.com/TobbyEchonga/EarthquakeMonitoring.git
 ```

-Upload
+* Upload the file
 ```
-Unzip the file into the folder where visual studio projects are
+Unzip the file into the folder to where visual studio projects are
 ```

-Edit
+* Edit directory
 ```
 Edit the directory to the database inorder to locate your file
 ```